-Norovirus found in majority of British oysters: studyNovember 29th, 2011 in Health /
+Norovirus found in majority of British oysters: studyNovember 29, 2011 in Medicine & Health / Health

 Three-quarters of British-grown oysters contain norovirus, a bug which causes diarrhoea and vomiting, according to new research published on Tuesday by the Food Standards Agency (FSA).